Frequently Asked Questions

-A: GCEP is an outcome of the Thrive 2055 regional planning effort and is the new regional economic development marketing brand led by the Chattanooga Area Chamber Foundation in partnership with economic development organizations throughout the Chattanooga region.
+A: GCEP is an outcome of the Thrive Regional Partnership planning effort and is the new regional economic development marketing brand led by the Chattanooga Area Chamber Foundation in partnership with economic development organizations throughout the Chattanooga region.

 Q: What is GCEP’s purpose?

 • Increase awareness of the 16-county Chattanooga region as a business location

 • Generate capital investment

 • Strengthen and diversify the 16-county region’s economic base

 A: GCEP will market the 16 counties that were part of Thrive Regional Partnership’s regional planning.
 They are: